 • Buckwheat ravioli (ajdovi krapi)

 • Njoki (Gnocchi)

-Check out my Destination Details for some vegetarian restaurant suggestions.
+Check out The First-Timers Guide to Visiting Slovenia: 5-day Itinerary for some vegetarian restaurant suggestions.

 Slovenia is known for their honey, hand painted wooden beehive panels, gingerbread hearts, and salt flower harvested from the coastal Sečovlje Salt Pans.

 Ljubljana has many boutiques with local designers selling art, fashion and goods like cheeky tote bags and onesies.
 Spend a day wandering the pedestrian zone for goodies to bring home.

 You can duck in almost anywhere to use the W.C.
 You may need small change for public toilets in smaller towns or train stations.

 Slovene and Italian are spoken in the South, and Slovene and Hungarian in the North.
 Most Slovenians also understand serbo-croatian language and most Slovenians speak very good English.

 Yes/No = Da (dah) or Ja (yah) | Ne (nah)

 My name is… = ime me je… (EE-meh mee yeh…)